Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations

 where $P_{S}$ is the total signal power and $P_{N}$ is the total noise power arriving at the channel output.
 As seen in \eqref{eq_covmathom} and \eqref{eq_covmathet}, the variance of Bob's quadratures is

-where $\mu=1$ in case of homodyne detection and $\mu=2$ in case of heterodyne detection.
+where $T$ is the total transmittance (including coupling- and detection efficiency) and $\mu=1$ in case of homodyne detection and $\mu=2$ in case of heterodyne detection.
 The damped modulation variance corresponds to the signal whereas vacuum noise 1 and excess noise $\xi$ add up to the total noise, hence

 The mutual information between Alice and Bob (and hence the maximal code rate) is given by